tv-share/tv-react-module-boilerplate/README.md

 # run test updating the snapshots
 npm run test:update
 ```

+**Always test your code before creating a pull request.
+Pull requests without tests or with failing tests will not be merged.**

 #### jest TL;DR
 When running a snapshot test, the first time you run it, jest will create a .snap file in the **tests/\_\_snapshots\_\_** directory that represents the snapshot of that component.
 It's yout job as a developer to evaluate if the snapshot created makes sense.